Skip to content

 When this happens, it puts both of you in an awkward situation.

 That’s where financing can come in handy.
-If you offer financing to customers, you get paid upfront by a lender while the client makes monthly payments over time.
+If you offer financing to customers, you get paid upfront from a lender while the client makes monthly payments over time.

 This prevents your cash flow from being impacted and keeps you from having to deal with unpaid invoices.